ivoserra/typescript-learning/README.md

 ### Shipment-tracking project: DOM wih typescript
 We will generate randomly a cargo shipment destination and we will show on map with marker.

-Webpack installed with teacher.
+Webpack, ts config with teacher.
+Faker
+google maps
+google cloud project

+* this project is only syntax focus.
+Did not made a google cloud account for personal reasons to be fully functional.

-Ivo Serra, July 2022
+Ivo Serra, 28th July 2022

 ----